 (b) If your answer is “No”, do the basic concepts of your legal system prevent the adoption of measures to criminalize attempting to commit trafficking in persons?

+[agreed]

-10. Does your country criminalize participating as an accomplice in trafficking in persons (art.
+11. Does your country criminalize participating as an accomplice in trafficking in persons (art.
 5, para.
 2 (b), in conjunction with art.
 3)?

 Yes Yes, in part No